 Kenya has a good communications infrastructure.
 A number of cellphone/mobile phone providers offer national coverage and there are well-established landline phone networks.
 In populated urban areas, there should be good mobile signal but as we head into rural areas, signal may fluctuate.
 Internet and Wi-Fi are easily accessible in most urban areas and most hotels and restaurants provide free WIFI.
 Please check data roaming charges for Kenya with your service provider before leaving home as these can quickly become very expensive.

 The currency of Kenya is Kenyan shilling (KES).
 Nevertheless, US Dollars are widely accepted in most areas and it is advised that you bring both Kenyan shillings and US dollars with you.
-USD notes must be in good condition and printed after the year 2000.
+USD notes must be in good condition and only printed after 2003 are accepted in Kenya and, in fact, your safest bet is to carry notes printed after 2006.

 Credit cards will be accepted at the lodges, but it is advisable to carry money in cash with you as well.
 There are a few ATMs/cash machines en route; please let your tour escorts know if you require one.
 Please make sure that you contact your bank to inform them that you will be travelling to Kenya if you intend to use any of your debit or credit cards whilst you are away in order not to cause any problems using your cards or whilst on the trip.